How to Apply for Financial Aid

 Federal Direct Loans can not be disbursed until Entrance Counseling is complete.
 The purpose of entrance counseling is to advise students of their rights and responsibilities as an educational loan borrower.
 The entrance counseling sessions are completed online.
 You will receive information regarding how to complete entrance counseling in your Financial Aid Award letter packet.
 Also, you will be required to attend a Financial Aid Orientation session offered by the Financial Aid Office during the Orientation week.

 Federal regulations require exit counseling for all Federal loan borrowers.
-Pacific McGeorge students are required to complete an on-line exit counseling session, as well as attend an exit counseling session in person.
+McGeorge students are required to complete an on-line exit counseling session, as well as attend an exit counseling session in person.
 The purpose of the exit interview is to answer any questions you may have regarding your rights and responsibilities as an education loan borrower.
-The exit interview session provides graduates with an aggregate summary of the loans borrowed while enrolled at Pacific McGeorge and offers information on repayment and loan consolidation.
+The exit interview session provides graduates with an aggregate summary of the loans borrowed while enrolled at McGeorge and offers information on repayment and loan consolidation.

 Contact the Financial Aid Office